AdmiralCloud/ac-redislock/README.md

 Those options will init ac-redislock once.
 Calling it again will not have any effect as long as you do not use reInit=true.

 ```
-redisLock.lockKey(params, callback)
+await redisLock.lockKey(params)
 ```

 LockKey has the following parameters
 + redisKey - STRING required name for the key
 + expires - OPTIONAL INT seconds after the lock is released, defaults to 10 seconds
 + value - OPTIONAL STRING value for this redisKey.
 Use it to compare/secure lock values

-+ callback - returns error 423 (if lock is already active) or null as error and the value of the lock (which can be used using releaseLock)
+Lock key throws an error 423 (if lock is already active) or otherwise returns the lock value, which can be used in releaseLock function.

 ```
-redisLock.releaseLock(params, [callback])
+await redisLock.releaseLock(params)
 ```

 ReleaseKey has the following parameters
 + redisKey - STRING required name for the key
 + value - if set will be compared with the redisKey value before releasing.
 If not matching, the function will return an error message
 + suppressMismatch - if true, no warning will be logged if the value does not match the stored one (see "multiple processes" section)
-+ optional callback - returns error or null

 ## Examples